 Honorary Life membership shall be limited to an individual who:

 Section 2.
-ELECTION: Application for membership (either as a designated representative or an additional representative) shall be submitted in writing to the President or his/her designee for review and submission to the Board of Directors for final consideration.
+ELECTION: An Application by an entity applying for Voting or Non-Voting Membership shall be submitted in writing to the President or his/her designee for review and submission to the Board of Directors for final consideration.
+In addition, an application by an individual to be the designated or additional representative of a Voting Member shall be submitted in writing to the President or his/her designee for review and submission to the Board of Directors for final consideration.
 Election to membership shall be by majority vote of those present at any meeting of the Board of Directors.

 Section 3.
-MEMBERSHIP DUES: Annual membership dues for designated representatives and additional representatives of Members shall be as determined by the Board of Directors
+MEMBERSHIP DUES: Annual membership dues for Voting Members (designated and additional representatives) as well as for Non-Voting Members shall be determined by the Board of Directors.

 Section 1.
 ANNUAL MEETINGS: The Association shall meet annually, or more frequently as necessary, to conduct the affairs of the organization.
 The annual meeting shall be scheduled by agreement of a majority of the Board of Directors based upon criteria set out in writing by said Board.
 In the event that such annual meeting is omitted by oversight or otherwise on the date herein provided for, the Board of Directors shall cause a meeting in lieu thereof to be held as soon thereafter as conveniently may be, and any business transacted at such meeting shall be valid as if transacted at the annual meeting.
 Such subsequent meeting shall be called in the same manner as provided for the annual Association meeting.
 Elections of officer and directors shall be held at the close of each annual meeting and the terms of office of those elected shall begin at once.